Marketplace-development/even-groups-a-d2024-group8/README.md

 - review_id: A unique identifier for each review.
 - booking_id: A foreign key linking to the Booking table.
+- reviewer_id: A foreign key linking to the Profile of the reviewer.
+- reviewee_id: a foreign key linking to the Profile being reviewed.
 - rating: The rating given to the booking (range: 0.0 - 5.0).
 - comment: An optional comment from the reviewer.
 - role_reviewer: Defines whether the reviewer is a Musician or a Venue Owner.